How One Backlink From a Major Site Changed My Photography Business

 Here's what nobody tells you about SEO: it often comes down to a handful of high-value backlinks.

-You can chase hundreds of small links from low-authority sites.
-Or you can land a few links from sites that actually move the needle.
+You can chase hundreds of small links from low-authority sites and see modest results.
+Or you can land a few links from sites that actually move the needle and see dramatic results.

 Stock photo attribution is one of the rare ways photographers can access high-authority sites.
 Major publications use stock photos constantly.
-If they're using yours, you have a legitimate reason to reach out.
+They need imagery for every article they publish.
+If they're using yours, you have a legitimate, non-spam reason to reach out.
+That's a significant advantage.

 My Approach Now

 Patience over speed.
 Some sites take months to respond.
-I keep records and occasionally follow up.
+Editors at major publications get hundreds of emails per week.
+I keep records and occasionally follow up without being aggressive.
+Sometimes responses come long after I'd forgotten I sent the email.

 Photography over link building.
 I still spend most of my time shooting.
-But I carve out a few hours monthly for outreach.
+That's the business.
+But I carve out a few hours monthly for outreach—it's a maintenance task, not a second job.

 Tracking everything.
-I know which photos are getting used, where, and whether I've contacted those sites.
+I know which photos are getting used, where, whether I've contacted those sites, and whether they responded.
+Without this tracking, you're flying blind and wasting effort on redundant outreach.

-The single backlink from that major publication was worth more than the 50+ smaller backlinks I'd accumulated before it.
-That realization changed how I spend my time.
+The single backlink from that major publication was worth more to my search rankings than the 50+ smaller backlinks I'd accumulated before it.
+That realization changed how I spend my outreach time.

 If you're skeptical about whether this matters, consider what one high-authority backlink can trigger: